Code-Institute-Submissions/milestone-project-114/README.md

 as a payment system for a product and/or service.

-As a guitarist with over 20 years of experience playing, recording and touring, I have always dreamt of creating a community of up and coming players, in which the more prevalent who have anything to teach will be able to do so for a subscribing user.
+As a guitarist with over 20 years of experience playing, recording and touring, I have always dreamt of creating a community of up and coming players, in which the more prevalent who have something to teach will be able to do so for a subscribing user.
 Specifically, I have been a part of the extreme metal niche of the industry for many years and have observed a gap in this market, and that such a platform does not currently exist for this particular genre.

-The Django app will be a subscription-based site, where a member will be able to access lessons and masterclasses of talented guitarists for a small monthly, or yearly fee.
-The idea will be for the site owner(s) to source players who would be willing to write and record a lesson series, which will then be available for paying members in their very own members area.
+The Django app is a subscription-based site, where a member will be able to access lessons and masterclasses of talented guitarists for a small monthly, or yearly fee.
+The site owner(s) are able to source players who would be willing to write and record a lesson series, which will then be available for paying members in their very own members area.
 At the time of writing, however, this collaborative content has not yet been created, so while the project is being built, only example lesson plans by sourced (Youtube, with permission) players will be used.
 The structure of the site will, however, remain the same.

 The site will also feature a web-store of branded merchandise that a subscribing user or anonymous shopper will be able to purchase.
-An extra incentive for subscribership is a subscriber's 10% discount to be used on all branded merchandise.
+An extra incentive for subscribership is a 10% discount to be used on all branded merchandise.

 ![DeathfretResponsive](static/deathfret-responsive.png "DeathfretResponsive")